Shaaali/identity-apps/docs/guides/branding/README.md

 ### General preferences

-Listed below are general branding preferences you can apply to the user registration and login interfaces.
+Listed below are general branding preferences you can apply to the interfaces.

 <table>
    <tr>